 homedownloadonline help

-Changing Setup Information for TD-20 Compact Flash Backups
+Changing Setup Information for TD0 and TD9 Flash Backup Files

-If you get a .TD0 file from someone else, it will contain their setup info, not yours.
-The setup info will contain a backup of their trigger banks, user patterns, percussion groups, drum kit chains, audio output routings, etc. Since their personal trigger settings are included in the .TD0 backup, you must replace their trigger settings with yours, if you want to load the whole backup into your module without destroying your own personal trigger settings.
+If you get a .TD0 or .TD9 file from someone else, it will contain their setup info, not yours.
+Loading their backup into your module will overwrite your setup info which includes trigger settings, user patterns, percussion groups, drum kit chains, audio output routings, etc. To avoid trashing your trigger settings and other setup info, you MUST replace their setup info with a copy from your personal backup BEFORE loading the whole backup into your module.

 Follow the steps below to learn how to combine different parts of the setup info (such as trigger banks, user patterns, audio output routings, and percussion groups) from different .TD0 backups.

-Step 1: Adding the *.TD0 Setup Info to Your New Library
+Step 1: Adding the Setup Info to Your New Library

 Step 2: Copy An Individual Component Of The Setup Info

 If you expand the setup info folder, you will see the individual components that VDrumLib will allow you to copy.
-The internal name of the expansion will appear in the name column, while a short mnemonic for the specific component will be displayed in the kit number column.
+The backup screen name will appear in the name column, while a short mnemonic for the specific component will be displayed in the kit number column.
+The components vary from module to module, but VDrumLib uses the same mnemonics to identify the components on all modules.
 The components and their mnemonics are as follows: Global Info (audio outputs, chains, etc,) = Info, Trigger banks = Trig, Percussion Groups = Perc, and User Patterns = Patt.
 To copy any single component, just select it with your mouse then copy it to the clipboard (ctrl+C).

 Step 3: Paste An Individual Component Of The Setup Info